Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Introduction

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:related_work}, we provide background on the heuristics, models, and generalization methods used in LP.
-In Section~\ref{sec:create_datasets}, we detail how the heuristics relate to our proposed splitting strategy and formally introduce said strategy.
-Lastly, in Section~\ref{sec:experiments}, we benchmark a selection of LP models and generalization methods on our proposed splitting strategy, followed by analysis with the intent of understanding the effects of the new strategy.
+In Sections~\ref{sec:create_datasets} and~\ref{sec:why_lpshift}, we detail how structural heuristics, theoretical perspectives, and HeaRT~\cite{li2024evaluating} relate to our proposed splitting strategy.
+After which, we formally introduce LPShift.
+Lastly, in Section~\ref{sec:experiments}, we benchmark a selection of LP models and generalization methods on LPShift, followed by analysis to understand the effects of this new strategy.